devdagoat/LinkExpander/README.md

 `py -m pip install -r requirements.txt`

-Then, place the script inside your project directory and import it:
+Then, place the script inside your project directory and import the function:

 ```python
 from LinkExpander import gather_links